karstenlenz/karstenlenz/README.md

 # Hi, I'm Karsten!

-## I'm a junior web developer & senior UX designer from Hamburg, Germany.
+## I'm a web developer & senior UX designer from Hamburg, Germany.

 After working in UX design for many years, I started my journey to become a web developer this year.
 I hope to create many beautiful web apps in the future with great UX.